-Before you arrive in Denmark and start working, it is important that you find out whether you are required to obtain a residence and work permit.
+Before you arrive at Denmark and start working, it is important that you find out whether you are required to obtain a residence and work permit.

 Do I need a permit?

-If you are a citizen from outside the Nordic countries and the EU/EEA, you must apply for a residence and work permit before you start working.
-It is your responsibility to obtain this permit.
-If you already legally reside in Denmark, you can submit your application for a residence and work permit at the Danish Agency for Labour Market and Recruitment online via Newtodenmark.dk or at the local police station.
+If you are a citizen from a country outside the EU/EEA or Switzerland, you must apply for a residence and work permit before your enter Denmark.
+I If you already legally reside in Denmark, you can submit your application for a residence and work permit on newtodenmark.dk, at a Danish police station or in the Citizen Centre of the Danish Agency for International Recruitment and Integration.

-You can read more about how to apply for a work permit in Denmark or find out how to have your competences assessed.
+You can read more about how to apply for a residence and work permit in Denmark or find out how to have your competences assessed.